 Haha.
-If I am to thank anyone for this it's definitely the pancake cereal Tik Tok - I mean, I have made mini pancakes before and this Dutch mini pancakes recipe is a regular here but I have not made them this minuscular!
+If I am to thank anyone for this it's the pancake cereal Tik Tok - I mean, I have made mini pancakes before and this Dutch mini pancakes recipe is a regular here but I have not made them this minute!
 These are trendy pancakes, they are tiny and cute, they are delicious, they're so much fun to make and kids in particular LOVE making them.
 Get them involved!

 We started with two pans but it soon became obvious there was no point.
 We did not carry on for long because the little cuties cook super fast thus, by the time we dropped the last 'dot' in the pan it was time to turn the first ones over.
 It is fast.

 Mini pancakes cereal take seconds to cook - a few seconds on one side and then a few more seconds for the other side and ta-da!
-Before you realise a big bowl of these cute things has filled up with little dots 😉
+Before you realize a big bowl of these cute things has filled up with little dots 😉

 Well, a place in heaven, this is exactly what they are.
 And if you have not heard of the pancake cereal trend, here I am to tell you all about it.

 If you will have them with milk you will need to be quick to have them as they can and they will get a little soggy, of course, they do.
-Told you they are little, but they have big absorbant hearts.
+Told you they are little, but they have big absorbent hearts.

 Fairly quick!
 Depending on the quantity you are making.
 Generally talking, for one or 10 people you could whip them up in less than 5 minutes, seriously!
 It is the cooking that takes more time depending on the number of portions you are making.